Amey-Thakur/QUADTREE-VISUALIZER/README.md

 ## QuadTree from Images

-  >**AIM:** The main objective is to generate a quad tree from an image and display it.
+  >**AIM:** The main objective is to generate a quadtree from an image and display it.

   <h3 align="center"><img src="https://user-images.githubusercontent.com/54937357/134290440-0e70c3a3-4b3d-4dd6-8ac0-649c2d72e103.gif"></h3>